muratk5n/thirdwave/en/README.md

 ---

-A. Unzicker is disappointed with America - his new book is called Make Physics Great Again, he is blaming sci culture in US for setting back fundamental research.
+A. Unzicker is disappointed with America - his new book is called *Make Physics Great Again*, he is blaming sci culture in US for setting back fundamental research.

 [[-]](https://youtu.be/YpGy5V3fr6o?t=65)